"

 To achieve level flight, the horizontal equilibrium equation must be satisfied (Eq.
 27 or Eq.
 32) for a given weight and altitude.
 To solve the equation, both the thrust available from the engine and the thrust required (i.e., the drag of the aircraft) must be plotted versus the airspeed (or Mach number), and then the precise conditions where the curves coincide must be determined, as shown in the figure below.
 At that point, Eq.
 32 will be satisfied, so the airspeed and the thrust required for a given weight and altitude can be determined.

 Notice that the thrust available and the required curve can intersect at two points.
-The intersection at the highest airspeed will correspond to the maximum flight airspeed for that aircraft at that particular density altitude, aircraft weight, and throttle setting.
-The possibility of an intersection at the lower airspeeds will be the minimum possible airspeed the aircraft can maintain level flight at that altitude, and is called the thrust-limited minimum airspeed; in some cases, this airspeed may be higher than the stall airspeed.
+The intersection at the highest airspeed corresponds to the maximum flight airspeed for that aircraft at the particular density altitude, aircraft weight, and throttle setting.
+The possibility of an intersection at lower airspeeds will be the minimum airspeed the aircraft can maintain level flight at that altitude, and is called the thrust-limited minimum airspeed.
+In some cases, this airspeed may exceed the stall airspeed.
 Generally, an airplane’s safe minimum flyable airspeed at a given altitude will be greater than the thrust-limited minimum or stall airspeed.
 However, in the clean configuration (i.e., no flaps, gear up), the stall airspeed is usually the higher of the two airspeeds.

 The thrust available and the thrust required curves versus airspeed can be plotted for each altitude and weight of interest.
 Of course, the exact quantitative relationships between power and airspeed depend on the detailed aerodynamics of the actual airplane, as well as the characteristics of the engines, which, as previously mentioned, may only be available in numerical form, e.g., tables.
-As altitude increases and the air density decreases, the maximum thrust available at a given throttle setting will decrease, as shown in the figure below.
-These intersection points represent the maximum and minimum airspeeds the aircraft can fly at each altitude for a given weight and throttle setting, determining the airspeed flight boundary.
+As altitude increases and air density decreases, the maximum thrust available at a given throttle setting decreases, as shown in the figure below.
+These intersection points represent the maximum and minimum airspeeds at which the aircraft can fly at each altitude, given a specific weight and throttle setting, thereby determining the airspeed flight boundary.
 Notice that at higher altitudes, the achievable lowest airspeed becomes thrust-limited, while at lower altitudes, the attainable speed is generally determined by the onset of stall.

-There will eventually be some altitude at which the available thrust approaches the minimum drag, where the available thrust curve will intersect the required thrust curve at a single point.
-This condition corresponds (more or less) to the aircraft’s achievable maximum altitude or ceiling.
+There will eventually be an altitude at which the available thrust approaches the minimum drag, where the available thrust curve intersects the required thrust curve at a single point.
+This condition corresponds, to a certain extent, to the aircraft’s maximum achievable altitude or ceiling.
 Notice from the figure below that changing the aircraft’s weight significantly affects the thrust curves because the lift coefficient increases at lower airspeeds, and the induced drag increases.
 As shown in the figure below, increasing flight weight tends to shift the thrust required curve up and slightly to the right.

 The effect of configuration also affects the thrust required for flight, as shown in the figure below.
-The clean configuration is the normal flight condition with flaps and slats (if any) and the landing gear retracted.
-Lowering the landing gear increases drag significantly, and the deployment of the flaps increases this drag further, which is referred to as the dirty configuration.
+The clean configuration refers to the normal flight condition with flaps and slats (if any) extended and the landing gear retracted.
+Lowering the landing gear significantly increases drag, and the deployment of the flaps further exacerbates this drag, resulting in the “dirty configuration.”
 Notice in the figure that the flight envelope (or corridor) is increasingly constrained between the thrust available from the engines and the stall speed of the aircraft.
 In the dirty configuration with landing gear down and full flaps, the thrust-limiting airspeed is reached before the onset of stall.
-In this case, such narrow allowable airspeed corridors require the aircraft to be flown precisely during landing.
+In this case, such narrow allowable airspeed corridors necessitate precise flight control during the landing phase.

 While these graphical results are fairly easy to interpret, the problem can also be solved analytically under some conditions.
-Take as a further example a jet-powered airplane where it can be assumed that the propulsive thrust is not substantially dependent on the airspeed for a given altitude, i.e., where it is reasonable to assume that constant for a given altitude.
+Take, for example, a jet-powered airplane, where it can be assumed that the propulsive thrust is not substantially dependent on airspeed for a given altitude, i.e., where it is reasonable to assume that T = constant for a given altitude.
 The airspeed of the airplane can be found from

 After some algebra and rearrangement of terms, the airspeed for thrust and drag equilibrium can be obtained by solving the quartic equation